Introduction

 In this article, we explore the best open source endpoint protection solutions.

-In the digital age, securing your business’s endpoints is no longer optional—it’s a necessity.
+Today securing your business’s endpoints is no longer optional.
 With the rise of cyber threats, small businesses must equip themselves with robust endpoint protection platforms.

 But what if you could do this without breaking the bank?
 We will focus on open-source software that offers advanced endpoint security without the hefty price tag.